 Role of Digital Twin in Sustainable Construction

-Digital Twin in Construction
+What is Digital Twin in Construction?

 The primary purpose of a Digital Twin is to serve as a dynamic, real-time simulation of its physical counterpart.
 This allows stakeholders to visualize, monitor, and analyze the performance of the object or system in a safe and controlled virtual environment.
 For instance, a Digital Twin of a building can provide insights into its structural integrity, energy consumption, and even the comfort levels of its occupants.